Taphonomy: Dead and Fossilized Board Game - High School Edition

 - Organism tokens

-- Taphonomy Cards, Discovery Cards, and Environmental Event Cards (colorful card backs linked seperately)
+- Taphonomy Cards, Discovery Cards, and Environmental Event Cards (colorful card backs linked separately)

 - GPS Trackers